chenyanjiao-zju/clinkz/doc/Q&A.md

 document your code!
 One reason is for later fellow group members to catch up existing work and maybe he/she is the one who helps you revise your paper/experiment.
 Use sphinx/doxygen and obey the [google coding style](https://google.github.io/styleguide/).
-Third, code review is important.
-Last, dont forget to respond to issues.
+Third, code review is important and dont forget to respond to issues.
+Last, YOU SHOULD ALWAYS REMEMBER NOT TO LEAK ANY PASSWORD OR PRIVATE INFOMATION IN YOUR REPOSITORY especailly you are about the make public the repo.

 ### Q: I am total new to git/GitHub, where should I start?
 A: [git](https://git-scm.com/) and [GitHub](https://github.com/).